AlgoMole/MolCRAFT/README.md

 You will need a host machine with gpu, and a docker with `nvidia-container-runtime` enabled.

 > [!TIP]
-> - This repo provide an easy-to-use script to install docker and nvidia-container-runtime, in `./docker` run `sudo ./setup_docker_for_host.sh` to setup your host machine.
+> - This repo provides an easy-to-use script to install docker and nvidia-container-runtime, in `./docker` run `sudo ./setup_docker_for_host.sh` to set up your host machine.
-> - You can also refer to [install guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) if you don't have them installed.
+> - For details, please refer to the [install guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

 ### Install via Docker